tdauth/wowr/README.md

 ## Bug Fixes

-It does also fix several bugs of the original map:
+This version contains fixes of several bugs from the original map:

 * When placing a building at creep spawns, the creeps will respawn when the building is destroyed.
 In the original map the creeps did never respawn again.
 * The quest with Maiev was bugged in the original map.
 Maiev could not be moved.